 My current research focuses on three interrelated areas: (1) moral intuition and how it interacts with social and political orientation, (2) the psychology of (the desire for) power and its impact on judgement and decision making, and (3) the influence of both of these on reasoning ability/performance.

-My research investigates the intuitive processes that underlie scientific misconceptions, and aims to develop interventions to correct these misconceptions.
+My research investigates the formation and correction of beliefs, especially beliefs about science and morality.
 I address these issues using a range of methods including behavioral studies with adults and children, data mining and machine learning techniques, surveys of experts, and Bayesian statistical modeling.
+I also maintain an interest in advising students at the intersection of psychology and philosophy.

 I study how people learn and make decisions, especially when they lack knowledge about important elements of their environment.
 My research focuses broadly on how people create and improve representations of their environments under such conditions.
 I’m interested in questions such as: How do people interpret and use environmental feedback, and how do they know what kind of feedback to pay attention to in the first place?
 What is the role of people’s background knowledge (e.g., of communicational and other cultural norms, of common environmental regularities, etc.) in building representations?
 How and why do people become and remain motivated to create and improve representations (or, when they don’t, why not)?